jrf0110/jscss/README.md

 ##Leverage NPM

 Since these are node.js modules you're building for css, you can use npm to manage your css.
+Soon we'll be up on jam once I get client-side working.

 ##Note